-The Book Award Committee announces the winners at the American Library Association (ALA) Midwinter Meeting, usually held in January.
+The Book Award Committee announces the winners at the American Library Association (ALA) LibLearnX, usually held in January.
 The awards, which consist of a commemorative plaque and a cash award of $1000, are presented to the winning authors or editors at the ALA Annual Conference, held in June or July.
 Honor authors receive a certificate and no cash award.

-Awards are made in three categories: adult literature, adult nonfiction and children's and young adult literature.
+Awards are made in three categories: adult literature, adult nonfiction, and children's & young adult literature.
 The literature category encompasses novels, short stories, poetry, and drama.
 The nonfiction category includes biography, history, criticism, reference works, fine arts, and other traditional nonfiction genres.
 Anthologies comprised of both nonfiction and literary pieces will be categorized by whichever form predominates.
 The children’s and young adult literature includes both fiction and non-fiction.
 The Chair of the Stonewall Book Awards Committee shall make the final determination as to category, taking into account the Library of Congress classification number (if applicable).

 The Committee Chair compiles recommended titles throughout the course of the year.
 Committee members inform each other, via the listserv, of each recommendation as it is made.
 Review copies of each title will be requested from the respective publishers for each Committee member.
 It must remain clear that titles requested by the Committee are not nominated for the award, but are merely recommended for consideration.
 Committee members must receive all requested or unsolicited titles by December 31.
 During the course of the year, Committee members actively participate in ongoing discussions of the recommended titles, facilitated by electronic means and the Committee listserv.
 Committee members are also expected to read reviews of recommended titles, either by consulting review sources directly available to them, or reading reviews produced by the other Committee members.